x5e/gink/docs/data_model.md

 ## Changes and Bundles

 Each modification to gink happens through one or more change messages.
-A bundle wraps zero or more change messages into a single transaction (commit), with the understanding that all of the changes in bundle should be applied or none of them should be.
+A bundle wraps zero or more change messages into a single transaction (bundle), with the understanding that all of the changes in bundle should be applied or none of them should be.
 Each bundle has a unique (timestamp, medallion) combination, where the medallion is the ID of the database instance that created the bundle, and the timestamp is the integer number of microseconds